lenra-io/template-typescript/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To run the Javascript template you first need to build the application.
+To run the TypeScript template you first need to build the application.
 ```console
 lenra build
 ```